 Income replacement benefits are paid to individuals who cannot work as a result of their injuries.

 You are entitled to payment of all reasonable and necessary medical and rehabilitation and attendant care (assistance with personal care and activities of daily living that you cannot perform) expenses.

-If your injuries are not “catastrophic” you are entitled to medical and rehabilitation coverage for a maximum of 10 years, up to $50,000 if you do not have a “minor injury”.
+- If your injuries are not “catastrophic” you are entitled to medical and rehabilitation and attendant care coverage for a maximum of 5 years, up to $65,000 if you do not have a “minor injury”.

-If your injury is deemed a “minor injury”, which usually includes whiplash injuries and sprain or strain injuries, you have up to $3,500 in medical and rehabilitation coverage and no attendant care coverage.
+- If your injury is deemed a “minor injury”, which usually includes whiplash injuries and sprain or strain injuries, you have up to $3,500 in medical and rehabilitation coverage and no attendant care coverage.

-If you have suffered a “catastrophic impairment” you are entitled to medical and rehabilitation coverage for life, up to $1 Million.
+- If you have suffered a “catastrophic impairment” you are entitled to medical and rehabilitation and attendant care coverage for life, up to $1 Million.

 Non Earner Benefits:

 - If you do not qualify for an IRB, but are unable to do most of your regular previous activities you may be entitled to a non-earner benefit in the amount of $185 per week.

 - The non-earner benefit begins 4 weeks after the accident and is only payable for a total of two years.

 - Some severe injuries come within the definition of “catastrophic impairment” contained in the legislation that regulates automobile accident benefits.
 This gives rise to enhanced benefits.